 It is also possible that changes can be made to your resume without your knowledge, intentionally or unintentionally.

-- Always follow the instructions outlined in the job ad.
+As a general rule, always follow the instructions outlined in the job ad.